hynky1999/runpod-templates/pytorch_with_s3_backup/README.md

 - S3_BUCKET: The name of your S3 bucket.
 - S3_FOLDER: The name of the folder in your S3 bucket that you want to sync with the Docker container.

 You have to run /scripts/upload_to_s3.sh to upload the files to S3.
 There is no automatic syncing of files between the Docker container and S3.
+If you find a better way let me know.
+I thought about trapping `SIGTERM`, but I believe runpod will kill the container in standard 10 seconds after no graceful shutdown, so I don't want to rely on the fact that the sync will be fast enough.

 ## AWS - Requirements
 It's expected that you will use the bucket with no public access.
 Please make sure that credentials have following appropirate access to bucket:

 Example:
 ```
 {